 - Collaborate as member and/or leader of teams characterized by effective communication and mutual respect that enhance the quality of health care services and their delivery.

-Conditionally admitted students who have not yet submitted proof of conferred A.S. in Nursing degree and passed the NCLEX-RN may only take non-NUR courses and NUR 602 and may not proceed with other NUR courses until they have an active RN license.
+Conditionally admitted students who have not yet submitted proof of a conferred associate degree or diploma in nursing and passed the NCLEX-RN® may only take non-NUR courses and NUR 600 and may not proceed with other NUR courses until they have an active R.N. license.

 Additional Criteria for full acceptance to the R.N. to B.S.N. program: